Fitoussi/geo-my-wp/readme.txt

 = 3.0 =

 Version 3.0 is a major release.
-It is highly recomended that you read [this post](http://geomywp.com/geo-my-wp-3-0-beta-7/) before updating.
-You should also test this version on a staging enviroment before updating on your live site.
+It is highly recommended that you read [this post](http://geomywp.com/geo-my-wp-3-0-beta-7/) before updating.
+You should also test this version on a staging environment before updating on your live site.

 = 2.6.2 =

 * Fix: Remove php warning due to non-existing post type.
-* Fix: xprofile fields will show results when not all fields matches users.
+* Fix: Xprofile fields will show results when not all fields matches users.
 Acting more like an OR rather than AND query.
-* Security: Security patches added to xprofile fields functions.
+* Security: Security patches added to Xprofile fields functions.
-* Improvment: Improved xprofile fields form and queries functions.
+* Improvement: Improved Xprofile fields form and queries functions.
 * Tweak: add chosen support for 'gmw-chosen' class when chosen exists ( to be used with premium features ).
-* Tweak: Added taxonomy lable name to the "All" option ( ex "All categories" ).
+* Tweak: Added taxonomy label name to the "All" option ( ex "All categories" ).
 * Tweak: Removed custom script from the "horizontal-gray" post types search form template file that adds the taxonomy name to the "All" option of the taxonomies dropdown.
 It is now the plugin's default.
 * New feature/class: GEO_my_WP_Cache_Helper class ( based a class taken from WP Job Manager plugin by Mike Jolly.
 Thank you! ).
-The class will help caching "expensive" databse queries such as terms, taxonomies, search results and more in transient to improve the plugin's performance.
+The class will help caching "expensive" database queries such as terms, taxonomies, search results and more in transient to improve the plugin's performance.
 * New feature/class: GEO_my_WP_Installer to do some actions during activation and updates of the plugins.
-* New filter: 'gmw_fl_xprofile_form_default_value' allow to set default values to form xprofile fields.
+* New filter: 'gmw_fl_xprofile_form_default_value' allow to set default values to form Xprofile fields.
-* New filter: 'gmw_fl_xprofile_form_dropdown_option_all' allows to modify the "All" option of an xprofile fields dropdown.
+* New filter: 'gmw_fl_xprofile_form_dropdown_option_all' allows to modify the "All" option of an Xprofile fields dropdown.
-* New Filter: 'gmw_fl_xprofile_query_default_value' allows to set a default values for xprofile field directly in the search query.
+* New Filter: 'gmw_fl_xprofile_query_default_value' allows to set a default values for Xprofile field directly in the search query.
 * New filter: 'gmw_pt_show_tax_label' allows to disable the taxonomy label.

 = 2.6.1.1 =

 * Compatible with WordPress 4.2.4
 * Fix: Members Locator search results ordered Alphabetically instead of by distance.
-* Fix: Unable to activate/diactivate Posts Locator add-on when site language is different than English.
+* Fix: Unable to activate/deactivate Posts Locator add-on when site language is different than English.
 * Fix: locator button disappear when clicked.
 * Fix: load text domain properly using plugin_loaded hook.
 * Fix: Remove line break in script to prevent code from "breaking".
-* Tweak: admin pages title modifyed ( GEO my WP was removed from titles ).
+* Tweak: admin pages title modified ( GEO my WP was removed from titles ).
 * Tweak: pass $tax and $values arguments to gmw_pt_get_form_taxonomies filter.
 * Tweak: Save url_px value in gmw_settings.
 * Tweak: temporary set 'show_users_without_location' filter to false by default which means that members without location wont be displayed in earch results.
 There are issues with the no location members query and once fixed it will be set back to true by default.
 It is possible to enable it using add_filter( 'show_users_without_location', '_return__true' );.